top of page

 Musical Notes

-Music is represented by notes.
-They are drawn onto the stave.
-There are different symbols that represent the notes and they have different meanings.
-There are 2 different names for each note, referred to as the US and the UK system.
+There are 2 different names for each note, referred to as the US and the UK naming system.

 Names of the music notes.
 Both UK & US names.